growan/wca-documents/wca-regulations-2013.md

 - 9p) If an event has multiple rounds, then:
     - 9p1) At least 25% of competitors must be eliminated between consecutive rounds of the same event.
     - 9p2) The competitors who advance to the next round must be determined by either a cutoff ranking or a cutoff time in the preceding elimination round.
-    - 9p3) If a qualifying competitor withdraws from a round, he may be replaced by the best-ranked competitor below the cutoff from the preceding round.
+    - 9p3) If a qualifying competitor withdraws from a round, she may be replaced by the best-ranked competitor below the cutoff from the preceding round.
 - 9r) A qualification round must be held before the first round of the event.
     - 9r1) When announcing an event, the organisation team must include:
         - 9r1a) Any limit to the number of competitors permitted in the first round of the event.